What is this medication?

-Infusions will be given in a hospital or clinic and will not be stored at home.
+If injected into the vein, this drug will be given in a hospital or clinic.
+It will not be stored at home.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.